meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Self-concordant goals do not necessarily feel good.
 ### Attainment to Well-Being Procecss
 Carver and Scheier proposed that a metalmonitoring system tracks the rate of progress towards goals, outputting positive affect when progress exceeds the expected rate or standard of the system.
-Noncorcordant goals do not satisfy impo
+Noncorcordant goals do not satisfy important psychological needs.
+Selfconcordant goals satisfy important psychological needs.
+Failing